 International SOS provides medical and security advice and referrals and emergency evacuation services to Harvard travelers abroad.
 It is a supplement to (not a substitute for) health insurance and can provide medical and security assistance and evacuation services, and travel assistance including translation services, legal referrals, and lost passport advice, among other things.

 HLS students traveling abroad for academic or professional reasons should review the services provided by International SOS and other relevant health and safety information and take appropriate steps.
-Further information can be found on the HLS International Travel web page.
+Further information can be found on the HLS International Travel Procedures web pages.